GLOBAL MARKETS-Global shares rise despite coronavirus fears; gold gains

 By Herbert Lash

-NEW YORK, July 8 (Reuters) - Global stocks edged higher on Wednesday as recovery hopes overcame fears that a surge in coronavirus cases would slow the U.S. economy, but many investors still sought out safe havens on the pandemic worries, driving gold prices above $1,800 an ounce for the first time since 2011.
+NEW YORK, July 8 (Reuters) - Global stocks rose on Wednesday as recovery hopes overcame fears that a surge in coronavirus cases would slow the U.S. economy, but many investors still sought safety on pandemic worries, driving gold prices above $1,800 an ounce for the first time since 2011.

-Stocks on Wall Street rose, boosted by technology shares, while demand for the dollar, a traditional safe harbor, slid even as the number of confirmed U.S. coronavirus cases surpassed 3 million.
+Stocks on Wall Street rose, and the Nasdaq marked a record closing high, boosted by technology shares, while demand for the dollar, a traditional safe harbor, slid even as the number of confirmed U.S. coronavirus cases surpassed 3 million.
 Still, demand for the dollar proved remarkably stable given Wall Street's strength.

-"Investors, particularly in the U.S., are still comfortable with the idea of buying secular growth or buying select companies that they think will continue to thrive in a low- consumption economy," said Yousef Abbasi, global market strategist at StoneX Group Inc in New York.
+Yousef Abbasi, global market strategist at StoneX Group Inc in New York, said U.S. investors in particular are still comfortable with the idea of buying secular growth or select companies they think will thrive in a low-consumption economy.

-He noted that while materials, industrial and bank stocks were lower, other sectors were delivering gains.
+While materials, industrial and bank stocks were lower, Abbasi said, other sectors were delivering gains.

 "If you're in an industry where your focus is in technology, such as enterprise software or e-commerce, providing the backbone for those businesses, you've been rewarded hand over fist," Abbasi said.